honeypieio/shrubcoop.org/content/working-groups/swapshop.md

 Our vision is for a world without waste.
 Choosing second hand helps to save carbon emissions and supports a sustainable lifestyle.

-Unlike your ordinary charity shop, when you donate your preloved items we give you back 20% of their value as tokens.
+Our Swapshop can now be treated like any other second hand or charity store.
+Goods are donated, and we put them out for sale in the shop.
+However - Unlike your ordinary charity shop, when you donate your preloved items we give you back 20% of their value as tokens.
 You can spend these at any time in the Swapshop.
 1 token is worth £1.

 When you drop off your items, our friendly volunteers will value them and add tokens to your account within 7 days.

+Unlike other second hand shops we try not to let anything useful go to waste.
+As such we have a free section that includes odds and ends that might come in handy - from lightly used stationary to cables and mugs.
+These things are free to anyone.

 While we like to try and enable people to swap and donate as many different things as possible, unfortunately, there are a few items that we can't take.
 Here's a [full list](https://drive.google.com/file/d/1peY_gb3JFCVn9jH8PlpBGELG1CwaoAEL/view?usp=sharing "updated Aug 2020") of what we can't accept and suggestions of alternative places to take them.